dimitrisstyl7/Parallel_Computing_project_2023/README.md

 ## Project Documentation

 For detailed information about the architecture, code structure, and functionalities, refer to the `Project-documentation.pdf` located in the `/docs` directory.
-This document covers all aspects of the MVC pattern, the database schema, and role-based access control used in the application.

 ## Contributors